Want to know more?

 You may apply for additional funds at any time following an initial six-month period of unblemished repayments.

 Details of your existing loan(s) will be disclosed and it is for potential Lenders to determine whether they would be willing to lend further monies and at what rate.
-Currently the minimum amount you may borrow is £150,000, and the largest sum you may borrow is £5 million.
+Currently the minimum amount you may borrow is £250,000, and the largest sum you may borrow is £5 million but this may be increased in the right circumstances.

 You may be both a Borrower and a Lender.
 You will need to register separately as both, and undergo the different checks that are in place for both distinct parties.